Modernizing Desktop Apps on Windows 10 with .NET 5

 Who should use the book

-We wrote this book for developers and solution architects who want to modernize existing Windows Forms and WPF desktop applications to leverage the benefits of .NET Core and Windows 10.
+This book for developers and solution architects who want to modernize existing Windows Forms and WPF desktop applications to leverage the benefits of .NET and Windows 10.

 You might also find this book useful if you're a technical decision maker, such as an enterprise architect or a development lead or director who wants an overview of the benefits of updating existing desktop applications.